YourAnonMx/Ah-puch-/README.md

 ## Privacy and operator controls

-- Scope is derived from the supplied target and cannot be widened by a redirect, certificate name, provider result, or discovered link.
-- Active/intrusive consumers are opt-in by profile or flag and remain bounded by request, result, response, execution, concurrency, and elapsed-time caps.
-- Normal runs do not pause for an authorization question or require an authorization manifest; the target input is the complete run boundary.
 - Optional credential validation requires explicit flags and reads a named environment variable rather than accepting a password on the command line.
-- API keys, passwords, and private audit inputs are excluded from receipts, reports, archives, and source control.
+- API keys and private audit inputs are excluded from receipts, reports, archives, and source control.
 - ZAP, Nikto, Wapiti, Arachni, SQLMap, SSRF, XSS, NoSQL, and SSH credential paths are bounded and are never silently enabled by passive discovery.
-- The application writes only inside its configured data/output roots during a run; it does not touch unrelated disks or reconfigure the host.

-## Repository contents

-The private publication contains only the runnable source, required manifests, bundled data, installer, and README media:

 ```text
 ah-puch                         launcher